ibraim-gm/emacs-devtools/README.md

 you can have a "backup" of your personal options AND will be able to fetch any new features or bug fixes from the original project.

+Note that the packages are all *pinned*.
+If you want to use different versions, you can unpin (or put a specific version), and run `M-x dt-install-packages` to get the new version.
+You might want to use `M-x quelpa-self-upgrade` too.

 ## Old emacs?

-If you insist on using an old version of emacs, you can try to use the "old" code.
+If you insist on using an old version of emacs, you can try to use the (*very*) "old" code.
 Take a look at the tag `before-el-get`.

 ## License